sezanzeb/input-remapper/readme/development.md

 to [open an issue](https://github.com/sezanzeb/key-mapper/issues).
 This file should give an overview about some internals of key-mapper.

+All pull requests will at some point require unittests, the code coverage may only be improved, not decreased.
+It also has to be mostly compliant with pylint.

 ## Roadmap

 - [x] show a dropdown to select valid devices